A chat with Gordon Smyth: 'Nowadays chefs need to be more versatile and accommodating to clients requirements'

 I enjoy cooking all the dishes when we launch a new menu, there is always a real buzz in the kitchen before the menu goes live.
 I believe no matter how simple or inexpensive the ingredient is they should all be treated with the same respect always trying to extract as much flavour from each and every ingredient.
 I particularly enjoy cooking fish especially when its fresh off the boat, cooked very simply, sometimes less is more when it comes to fish!

 Is there any dish that you enjoy cooking more than any other?

 We try to use local products and suppliers as best we can however if we feel we can get a better product further afield then we will always use the best available.
 Currently we use a local rapeseed oil only across the water and our local butcher William Doherty who we have built up a good relationship with over the years.
-We eat first with the eyes.
-Where do you din inspiration for your elaborate plating and presentation techniques?

 What are the ingredients that you will be focusing on?